apache/druid/docs/content/operations/druid-console.md

 ![data-loader-1](./img/02-data-loader-1.png)

 After picking the source of your data just follow the series for steps that will show you incremental previews of the data as it will be ingested.
-After filling in the requried details on every step you can navigate to the next step by clicking the `Next` button.
+After filling in the required details on every step you can navigate to the next step by clicking the `Next` button.
 You can also freely navigate between the steps from the top navigation.

+Navigating with the top navigation will leave the underlying spec unmodified while clicking the `Next` button will attempt to fill in the subsequent steps with appropriate defaults.

 ![data-loader-2](./img/03-data-loader-2.png)